Skip to content

 trivy conf --policy custom-policy/policy --policy combine/policy --policy policy.rego --namespaces user misconf/mixed

-For more details, see Custom Policies.
+For more details, see Custom Checks.

 Tip